go-clang/gen/README.md

 ## How to contribute?

 You want to contribute to go-clang?
 GREAT!
-If you are here because of a bug you want to fix or a feature you want to add you can just read on, otherwise we have a list of [open issues in the tracker](/issues).
+If you are here because of a bug you want to fix or a feature you want to add, you can just read on.
+Otherwise we have a list of [open issues in the tracker](https://github.com/go-clang/gen/issues).
 Just choose something you think you can work on and discuss your plans in the issue by commenting on it.

-This repository, [gen](github.com/go-clang/gen), holds the code to generate new bindings from headers of Clang's C API.
-These bindings are then bootstrapped using the [bootstrap](github.com/go-clang/bootstrap) repository.
+This repository, [gen](https://github.com/go-clang/gen), holds the code to generate new bindings from headers of Clang's C API.
+These bindings are then bootstrapped using the [bootstrap](https://github.com/go-clang/bootstrap) repository.
 The `bootstrap` repository holds all basic files, like the CI configuration and a Makefile, as well as some additional code to make the bindings more complete and powerful.

 To ease the development process we have our own development environment based on [Vagrant](https://www.vagrantup.com/).
 The provided Vagrantfile executed in the root of the repository will setup an Ubuntu VM with our currently used Go version as well as Clang 3.4 and will set up everything that is needed to development and handle new versions of Clang.